twr14152/Go_Network_Scripts/README.md

 - ssh_client/go_ssh_script_3.go

 SSH script that will allow multi-line commands show or config.
-Previous one command limit per session resolved by using shell().
+Previous one command limit per session resolved by using Shell() rather than Run().

  - go_ssh_multi_cmd.go